Mixing and double recurrence in probability groups: Probability groups and their actions

-The author was surprised to also find this definition in \cite{Weil} as it doesn't seem like Weil applies it to ultraproducts, which is where having a stronger $\si$-algebra on the product is needed; so it is possible that this paper is the first concrete application of the full power of the above definition.
-We refer to \cite{Weil} for a systematic study of \prob groups in general (although Weil doesn't give them a name).
+\begin{remarklike}{Historical remark} The author was surprised to find a very similar definition in \cite{Weil} as it does not seem like Weil applies it to ultraproducts, which is where having a stronger $\sigma$-algebra on the product is needed. \end{remarklike}